TheEngineerhub/staticit/examples/react/README.md

 # Staticit - React Example

-After creating the `.staticit.json` and your desired routes.
+After creating the [`.staticit.json`](.staticit.json) with your desired routes.
 Just add the rehydration steps to your React app.

 - [main.tsx](src/main.tsx) - (React 18)